Choosing Joy - a relationship exploration

 Negative outcomes with an External Locus of Control. (i.e., “The actions of my partner caused this negative outcome”)

 As a logical identity, in the same relationship situation, you cannot have it both ways.
 What the individuals actually bring to the situation must exist at a single point on the causality spectrum.
-Thus, there is a gap between the actual situation and one's perceived psychology-based locus of control.
-The gap or variability from actual is also known as a cognitive bias. [vii] This suggests that in most normal relationship disagreements, our perception of the wrongness of the other person gets overplayed, and our perception of our own righteousness gets overplayed.
+Thus, there is a gap between the actual situation and one's situation attribution perception as anchored via our psychology-based locus of control.
+The gap or variability from the actual is also known as a cognitive bias. [viii] This suggests that in most normal relationship disagreements, our perception of the wrongness of the other person gets overplayed, and our perception of our own righteousness gets overplayed.
 The truth is somewhere in the middle.
 Significantly, in the relationship context, our diverging individual cognitive biases may worsen the relationship challenge.

 The next graphic demonstrates our perception gaps of the identical situation but with differing loci of control.